Last Updated: July 3, 2021

 Interface and Ease of Use

 There aren’t many features in the program itself, which is why it is easy on the eyes and makes you figure it out entirely.
-The menu is on the left, while the features are displayed next to it.
+The menu is on the left, while the features are next to it.

 Livedrive gives users three ways to get the support they need, including: